kpreid/all-is-cubes/README.md

     Note: the webpack-dev-server will automatically rebuild when files change *unless those files are outside of `all-is-cubes-wasm/`.*

-*   Run the desktop game: `cargo run --bin all-is-cubes-desktop`
+*   Run the desktop game: `cargo run --bin all-is-cubes`

 *   Run the standalone game server: `make run-server`